WNY businesses updating mask policies

-ROCHESTER, N.Y. — Wednesday the new mask guidelines for New York State went to effect, and now several local companies are updating their policies.
+ROCHESTER, N.Y. — Wednesday the new mask guidelines for New York State went into effect, and now several local companies are updating their policies.

 The company is expected to put out a formal statement soon.

-Tops is also updating their mask policy.
+Tops is also updating its mask policy.
 In a statement to 2 On Your Side, Tops says face coverings are optional for those individuals that are fully vaccinated.

 Any unvaccinated customers must continue to wear a face covering in all Tops stores.